whitneykrape/Univeral-News-Theme/README.md

 Ghost base template.
 Hugo Netlify https://github.com/netlify-templates/one-click-hugo-cms

 Need to update Gulp.
-Been running Sass right from the scss folder with: sass style.scss:../css/style.css --watch --style compressed
+Been running Sass right from the scss folder with: (Almost fixed.) sass style.scss:../css/style.css --watch --style compressed

 The style.css and style.css.map in /base-html/assets/css/ (and more places in the future) don't carry simlinks into Git.
 Will manually shoehorn some sort of fix in.